Research Projects

 STIMULUS aims to reduce stillbirth rates by capturing more detailed ultrasound information from the mother, fetus, and placenta.
 Researchers will use this information to better understand the quality of fetal and placental tissue and differentiate between healthy pregnancies and pregnancies that may have underlying complications, including stillbirth.

-Over the course of the project, the team aims to enroll 440 participants in the STIMULUS project.
 All participants are recruited through the South Community Birth Program and clinics at BC Women’s Hospital.
 Participants are asked to complete a maximum of three ultrasounds throughout their pregnancy.
-All ultrasounds take place at BC Women’s Hospital.
+All ultrasounds take place at the PRIME Centre.

 Completed